afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 <p>&nbsp;</p>

-As our final step, we'll add the Coveralls Orb to the `orbs` section of our `.circelci/config.yml`:
+Next, we'll add the Coveralls Orb to the `orbs` section of our `.circelci/config.yml`:

 ```ruby
 # .circleci/config.yml